MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 1. Log into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and there should still be an open PowerShell window with Exchange Online connected.

-1. Run the following cmdlet to create a new OME configuration:
+1. Run the following cmdlet to create a new configuration:

     ```powershell
     New-OMEConfiguration -Identity "Finance Department" -ExternalMailExpiryInDays 7